Contributions & Influence

 Alumni Panelists & Workshop

 This art design presentation was designed to teach students about digital art and how to transform traditional work into a digital landscape.
-In addition to design principles, such as but not limited to, shading, line weight, perspective, animation tricks and tips, creative thinking, and design process.
+Students explored design principles, shading, line weight, perspective, animation tricks and tips, creative thinking, and design processes.
 My work was shown as animation examples: skipping frames, slowing speed rates, and tricking the mind through smudges.

 The goal was to inspire students to step out of their creative comfort zones and try new techniques through trial and error.